The inflation circle

 The house builder

-When a house builder sells a house, the freshly created money they receive — after paying back loans, paying off expenses and paying out dividends — is available to either save as monetary capital or to buy land and raw materials (non-monetary capital).
+When a house builder sells a house, the excess money they receive—after paying back loans, paying off expenses and paying out dividends—is available to either save as monetary capital or to buy land and raw materials (non-monetary capital).
 Since there is little incentive to save given the Bank of England's financial repression, the money goes into buying land and materials, especially land.
 Since every house builder is in the same situation, and they all have increased funds available, they all have no choice in bidding up prices.

 The house seller